-The goal of this Chapter (a revision of Baddeley, Van Lieshout and Møller [11]) is to establish a theoretical link between Markov processes and cluster models.
-We prove that a Poisson cluster process with uniformly bounded clusters is a nearest-neighbour Markov point process with respect to the connected component relation introduced by Baddeley and Møller [12]; moreover, if a (fixed range) Markov or nearestneighbour Markov point process is used as the parent process for a cluster process, and the clusters are uniformly bounded and a.s. nonempty, then the cluster process is again nearest-neighbour Markov.
-These results convincingly support Møller's claim [86] that nearest-neighbour Markov processes provide a rich class of models for (moderate) spatial The former result may also be helpful in understanding clustering. why statistical theory (as developed in Baddeley and Van Lieshout [10]) for Poisson cluster processes so closely resembles that for Markov point processes.
+The goal of this Chapter (a revision of Baddeley, Van Lieshout and Møller [10]) is to establish a theoretical link between Markov processes and cluster models.
+We prove that a Poisson cluster process with uniformly bounded clusters is a nearest-neighbour Markov point process with respect to the connected component relation introduced by Baddeley and Møller [11]; moreover, if a (fixed range) Markov or nearest-neighbour Markov point process is used as the parent process for a cluster process, and the clusters are uniformly bounded and a.s. nonempty, then the cluster process is 'again nearest-neighbour Markov.
+These results convincingly support Møller's claim [89] that nearest-neighbour Markov processes provide a rich class of models for (moderate) spatial clustering.
+The former result may also be helpful in understanding why statistical theory (as developed in Van Lieshout and Baddeley [78]) for Poisson cluster processes so closely resembles that for Markov point processes.

 6.1.
-SETUP
+Setup